 In the most arid places on the planet, hydration is hard to come by and easy to lose.
 Every moist breath exhaled, every bead of sweat that drips off, and every emptied bladderful of urine means wasted wetness and a greater risk of death by dehydration.
 Yet some animals manage to survive in these places.
 They get by on almost no water at all, thanks to clever adaptations that make them super savers and hydration scavengers.

-This article was originally published in the Popular Science, March/April 2017 issue of under the title “Moisture Misers.”
+This article was originally published in the March/April 2017 issue of Popular Science, under the title “Moisture Misers.”